alvarolop/ocp-on-aws/README.md

 Ex: `./aws-ocp4-start-ec2.sh  ~/ocp4-sandbox932`

 Keep also in mind that if you **don't need the cluster anymore, please, deprovision it!!!**

+## OpenShift GitOps deployment

+Currently all the clusters are configured using GitOps with ArgoCD.
+Therefore, I think that it is time to help customers to directly install ArgoCD right after installation.
+For that purpose, there is a new env var `INSTALL_OPENSHIFT_GITOPS` that will trigger the same installation that I provide in [alvarolop/ocp-gitops-playground](https://github.com/alvarolop/ocp-gitops-playground/tree/main).

 # Annex: Add users to OCP cluster after install